 What Boxing Gloves Should I Use?
-A Complete Beginner’s Guide
+A Complete Beginner’s Guide (UK)

-Choosing your first pair of boxing gloves can feel confusing.
-With different sizes, styles and uses, it’s not always obvious which gloves are right for you — especially if you’re new to boxing.
+With different sizes, weights and styles available, it’s not always clear which gloves are right, especially if you’re new to boxing.

 The good news is that once you understand the basics, choosing the right gloves becomes simple.
-This guide will walk you through everything you need to know, so you can train safely, comfortably and confidently from day one.

-Why Choosing the Right Boxing Gloves Matters
+Why Choosing the Right Gloves Matters

 -